ds300/cfg/README.md

 ## Features

+- It's epic good at command line args.
-- File format agnostic.
-Just load your config into a map and merge it.
+- If you've got config files, just load them into a map and merge them.
 - Declare options public or private, i.e. whether or not the end-user is able to modify them.
-- Specify aliases for command line usage, and for printing help.
 - Define parsers, validators, and mergers for individual options.
+- It throws exceptions when people do stupid things.
 - If your project is super-duper complex, set up individual config namespaces for different parts of it.
+- It's probably the best Clojure library that does exactly what it does.

 ## Usage